anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Misuse of Registrar-Agent Credentials {#sec_cons_reg-agt}

-Concerns of misuse of a Registrar-Agent with a valid Registrar-Agent EE certificate may be addressed by utilizing short-lived certificates (e.g., valid for a day) to authenticate the Registrar-Agent against the domain registrar.
+Concerns of misuse of a Registrar-Agent with a valid Registrar-Agent LDevID certificate may be addressed by utilizing short-lived certificates (e.g., valid for a day) to authenticate the Registrar-Agent against the domain registrar.
-The Registrar-Agent EE certificate may have been acquired by a prior BRSKI run for the Registrar-Agent, if an IDevID is available on Registrar-Agent.
+The Registrar-Agent LDevID certificate may have been acquired by a prior BRSKI run for the Registrar-Agent, if an IDevID is available on Registrar-Agent.
-Alternatively, the Registrar-Agent EE certificate may be acquired by a service technician from the domain PKI system in an authenticated way.
+Alternatively, the Registrar-Agent LDevID certificate may be acquired by a service technician from the domain PKI system in an authenticated way.

-In addition it is required that the Registrar-Agent EE certificate is valid for the complete bootstrapping phase.
+In addition it is required that the Registrar-Agent LDevID certificate is valid for the complete bootstrapping phase.
 This avoids that a Registrar-Agent could be misused to create arbitrary "agent-signed-data" objects to perform an authorized bootstrapping of a rogue pledge at a later point in time.
-In this misuse "agent-signed-data" could be dated after the validity time of the Registrar-Agent EE certificate, due to missing trusted timestamp in the Registrar-Agents signature.
+In this misuse "agent-signed-data" could be dated after the validity time of the Registrar-Agent LDevID certificate, due to missing trusted timestamp in the Registrar-Agents signature.
 To address this, the registrar SHOULD verify the certificate used to create the signature on "agent-signed-data".
-Furthermore the registrar also verifies the Registrar-Agent EE certificate used in the TLS handshake with the Registrar-Agent.
+Furthermore the registrar also verifies the Registrar-Agent LDevID certificate used in the TLS handshake with the Registrar-Agent.
 If both certificates are verified successfully, the Registrar-Agent's signature can be considered as valid.